DDeShon/crumbly-burger/README.md

 ﻿# crumbly-burger

-This is a web site mock up for the Crumbly Burger restaurant in Saint Joseph, MO.
+This is a web site mock up for the Crumbly Burger restaurant.